skinkade/genint2prog/src/ch01-01-data.md

 Characters and strings are typically surrounded by single and/or double quote characters, depending on the language.
-In Clojure, strings are surrounded by double quotes like `"Hello!"`, while characters can be preceded by a backslash like `\c`.
+In Clojure, strings are surrounded by double quotes like `"Hello!"`, while characters have a backslash before them like `\c`.

 ### Truthiness